Brainboxx/ShelterSearchAPI/README.md

    ```
 # Usage
 - Access the admin panel at http://localhost:8000/admin/ to manage property listings, agents, and blog posts.
-- Explore and interact with the API endpoints for property listings, agents, and blog via the browsable API at http://localhost:8000/api/docs/.
+- Explore and interact with the API endpoints for property listings, agents, and blog via the docs at http://localhost:8000/api/docs/.

 # Contributing
 Contributions are welcome!
 If you find a bug or have suggestions, please open an issue or submit a pull request.
 Make sure to follow the project's coding standards.